Why do babies cry?

-Make sure they’re comfortable, warmly dressed and have a dry nappy.
+Make sure they're comfortable, warmly dressed (but not too hot) and have a dry nappy.
 The best time for most babies to settle is after feeding.
-Try to place your baby in their cot when they’re still drowsy, rather than asleep in your arms.
+Try to place your baby in their cot when they're still drowsy, rather than asleep in your arms.

-Stay with them until they’re relaxed and drifting off to sleep.
-Support your baby to learn how to settle independently, without always needing your help.
+Stay with them until they're relaxed and drifting off to sleep.
+Support your baby so they learn how to settle independently, without always needing your help.

 How do I look after myself when my baby is crying?

-Parenting can feel like a marathon rather than a sprint and it’s important to look after your own needs.
+Parenting can be a challenge, and it's important to look after your own needs.
 This means eating regular, healthy meals, staying well hydrated, getting as much rest and sleep as possible and knowing when to ask for help.
 Accept all reasonable offers of support from the people closest to you.

 Try to stay calm, even though your baby is upset.
 Practice some mindfulness exercises and deep breathing.

-Understand that sometimes you won’t know what your baby wants.
-Try not to view their crying as something you need to 'fix', but instead see it as their primary means of communication.
+Understand that sometimes you won't know what your baby wants.
+Try not to view their crying as something you need to 'fix', but instead see it as their main means of communication.